danieldaquino/RoboPost/README.md

 ﻿![RoboPostLogo](Media/logo.png)
-## An autonomous delivery system — BCIT Robotics Capstone
-### By Daniel Walnut and Tim Yue
+## An autonomous delivery system for BCIT capstone — By Daniel Walnut and Tim Yue

 The aim of this project is to build a line following robot that will follow a line at a constant speed and be able to recognize different docking zones scattered around the track and park there.

 Check out this video demo on Youtube:

 [RoboPost Demo Video – Youtube](https://www.youtube.com/watch?v=mAnifTH91ZA)

+**Note:** Project is no longer under active development

 # Setting up your own RoboPost